 (Image: Adobe Stock)

 As financial uncertainty brought on by the COVID-19 pandemic continues to permeate the global economy, association members are faced with the difficult decision of whether to renew membership.
-As a result, many associations will need to reevaluate their membership dues strategy to align with the current economic landscape.
+Many associations will need to reevaluate their membership dues strategy to align with the current economic landscape and retain members.